Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 ## Text and Quest Updates:

-- Fix the Celestial Collector Crystal having an invalid character sequence, causing it to not be formatted properly.
+- Fixes the Celestial Collector Crystal having an invalid character sequence, causing it to not be formatted properly.
-- Add a warning tooltip to EnderIO ME Conduits indicating that overuse can be bad and suggesting using them less.
+- Adds a warning tooltip to EnderIO ME Conduits indicating that overuse can be bad and suggesting using them less.
 - Adds a tooltip to the Extra Utilities 2 Chunk Loading Ward instructing to use FTB Utilities to load chunks.
 - Fixes a typo involving the DivineRPG Skythern dimension being typod as "shythern" for the Excavator.
 - Fixes a handful of places incorrect capitalizing CurseForge.
-- Adjust the GalactiCraft questline description to replace the reference to Empowering with building the Laser Focus Multiblock.
+- Adjusts the GalactiCraft questline description to replace the reference to Empowering with building the Laser Focus Multiblock.
 - Improves the quest description wording for the Bewitchment Altar quest.
 - Includes a description of how to construct the Tinkers' Construct Smeltery in the Smeltery Controller quest.
 - Includes a note that using Silk Touch on the Erebus Mushroom blocks results in obtaining the full mushroom block directly in the Erebus Mushroom quest.
 - Fixes a typo in the Goddess Pearl quest.
 - Adds the Tinkers' Construct Materials and You book to the Blank Pattern quest.
-- Adjusted the Laser crafting advantages quest to require a stack of each of the empowered crystals instead of a stack of Elevatium.
+- Adjusts the Laser crafting advantages quest to require a stack of each of the empowered crystals instead of a stack of Elevatium.
 - Adds a quest for the Astral Sorcery Ritual Pedestal, describing all the rituals.
 - Adds a tooltip to Thaumcraft Porous Stone informing of how it can be obtained.
-- Make the Mantle of Stars quest have the Constellations colored for emphasis.
+- Makes the Mantle of Stars quest have the Constellations colored for emphasis.
+- Fixes a large number of typos in the lang files.

 ## Texture Transformations: